Generic Name: onabotulinumtoxinA

 The primary efficacy measure was the assessment of LCL severity at maximum smile using the 4-point Facial Wrinkle Scale with Photonumeric Guide (FWS; 0=none, 1= mild, 2=moderate, 3=severe).
 The FWS assessment was performed independently by both investigators and subjects.
 The primary timepoint was day 30 following the first treatment, as compared to baseline.

-The primary efficacy response definition used for the pivotal trials was a composite ≥2-grade improvement from baseline in LCL severity at maximum smile, assessed by both investigator and subject on a per-subject basis.
-For Studies 1 and 2, the proportion of responders was statistically significant favoring Botox Cosmetic (24 Units [LCL alone] and 44 Units [LCL and GL]) compared to placebo at day 30 (Table 7).
+The primary efficacy response definition was a composite ≥2-grade improvement from baseline in LCL severity at maximum smile, assessed by both investigator and subject on a per-subject basis.
+For Studies 1 and 2, the proportion of responders was statistically significant favoring BOTOX Cosmetic (24 Units [LCL alone] and 44 Units [LCL and GL]) compared to placebo at day 30 (Table 8).

 24 Units LCL and